 In order to receive your benefits, you must contact our office.
 We will collect information based on your service so we can report your enrollment to the US Department of Veterans Affairs.
 On-campus students should complete this process in person; distance education students may contact us at email@example.com or call us at 812-856-1985 for more options.

 Following the steps below will ensure that you get the maximum amount of aid for funding your education.

 1. Apply for Admission to Indiana University

 Applying to Indiana University is the first step.
-The Office of Admissions and the Bachelor of Liberal Arts sites provide information on how you can apply today.
+The Office of Admissions provides information on how you can apply today.
 Your personal academic background and goals will determine which office best meets your interest.
 Contact us if you need help making this decision.

 2. Complete the Free Application for Federal Student Aid (FAFSA)

 The Free Application for Federal Student Aid, or FAFSA, is a form that determines your eligibility for low- or no-interest student loans as well as grants at the federal and state level.
 Completing this form will ensure you receive the maximum financial aid, even if you plan on using veterans education benefits.
 The most potential aid is given to students who complete the form before March 1, Indiana University's priority submission date.
 Visit the FAFSA Web site to fill out and submit the application.

 3. Submit Military Transcripts or DD214

 Your military training may equate to academic credit at Indiana University.
 If you are using VA Education Benefits you are required to provide copies of your military transcripts and your DD214 discharge documents to the IU Office of Admissions.
 Use the following resources to request your military transcript:

 - Army, Navy, Marine Transcript (Joint Services Transcript)